-How do you facilitate a team through the development of guiding principles?
-While there are a number of different approaches, the Drivers Model uses a scenario-based approach, as outlined in the seven steps that follow:
+How do you facilitate a team through the development of an organization’s guiding principles?
+While there are a number of different approaches, the Drivers Model we teach in our Secrets to Facilitating Strategy course uses a scenario-based approach, as outlined in the seven steps that follow:

 1. Educate on guiding principles.

 As with prior components, start the discussion of guiding principles by educating your team on what guiding principles are and the specific format used.

 After introducing the guiding principles concept, provide a scenario in which your team members visualize someone in the organization who exemplifies the organization’s values and culture.
 Have your team members identify the behaviors that make that person exemplary.

 Once you’ve identified the behaviors that you want, the next step is to identify the behaviors you don’t want.
 Describe a scenario in which team members are orienting a new hire.
 Ask them to indicate what behaviors they would tell the new hire aren’t tolerated, aren’t liked, aren’t acceptable, and might even get the new hire fired.